lgwillmore/warden/README.md

 You can find out more about the concepts involved here: [ABAC Overview]({{ link('ABAC Overview') }}).

 ## Advantages of ABAC

-ABAC has the following advantages of your more traditional role based access control implemented with your flavour of web framework:
+ABAC has the following advantages over role based access control implemented with your flavour of web framework:

 ### Decouple Authorization from Routing
 Defining the rules for authorization separately from your routing provides all the benefits of low coupling.